stonepros/stone/doc/start/hardware-recommendations.rst

 Partition Alignment
 ~~~~~~~~~~~~~~~~~~~

-When using SSDs with Ceph, make sure that your partitions are properly aligned.
+When using SSDs with Stone, make sure that your partitions are properly aligned.
 Improperly aligned partitions suffer slower data transfer speeds than do
 properly aligned partitions.
 For more information about proper partition
 alignment and example commands that show how to align partitions properly, see
 `Werner Fischer's blog post on partition alignment`_.

-CephFS Metadata Segregation
+StoneFS Metadata Segregation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One way that Ceph accelerates CephFS file system performance is by segregating the storage of CephFS metadata from the storage of the CephFS file contents.
+One way that Stone accelerates StoneFS file system performance is by segregating the storage of StoneFS metadata from the storage of the StoneFS file contents.
-Ceph provides a default ``metadata`` pool for CephFS metadata.
-You will never have to create a pool for CephFS metadata, but you can create a CRUSH map hierarchy for your CephFS metadata pool that points only to SSD storage media.
+Stone provides a default ``metadata`` pool for StoneFS metadata.
+You will never have to create a pool for StoneFS metadata, but you can create a CRUSH map hierarchy for your StoneFS metadata pool that points only to SSD storage media.
 See :ref:`CRUSH Device Class<crush-map-device-class>` for details.